If you are looking for an affordable place to spend an excellent time, check this list of the cheapest countries to retire in Europe.

 Pros: very cheap and delicious food widely available on markets and at restaurants.
 Beautiful nature.

 Cons: rent is a a bit more expensive than the other items in your monthly expenses.
-Even if Romania has a number of airports like Bucharest and Cluj-Napoca, there are many regions in the country lacking a sizeable number of regular flights.
+Even if Romania has a number of airports like Bucharest and Cluj-Napoca, that does not apply to all of the country.
+There are many regions in the country lacking a sizeable number of regular flights.
 Bucharest is probably the least appealing capital of the whole Europe.

-Minimum Budget: You choose cities like Sibiu, Oradea or Craiova, you can easily meet all your needs on $600 a month.
+Minimum Budget: You choose cities like Sibiu, Oradea or Craiova, you can meet your needs on $800 a month.
+Bigger cities like Timisoara or Brasov will be more expensive.
+Bucharest is by far the priciest.